sp-hash/TeamBlackMiner/README.md

 ## Miner requirements
 + Windows 10 or Linux.
-+ All AMD cards supported.
++ One or more AMD GPU.
-+ NVIDIA card with compute 5.0 or newer.
++ One or more NVIDIA GPU.
+(Compute 5.0 or newer.)

 ## Install
 * [Install on Windows](https://github.com/sp-hash/TeamBlackMiner/blob/main/INSTALL_WINDOWS.md)